sqlfluff/sqlfluff/CONTRIBUTING.md

 of this guide and also our [code of conduct](CODE_OF_CONDUCT.md).

-:star2: **Third** - the best way to get started contributing, is to use the tool in anger and then to submit bugs and features through github.
+:star2: **Third** - the best way to get started contributing, is to use the tool in anger and then to submit bugs and features through GitHub.
 In particular, in helping to develop the parser, examples of queries which don't parse as expected are especially helpful.